 - 1. Centers for Disease Control and Prevention (CDC).
 What is children's mental health? cdc.gov/childrensmentalhealth/basics.html.
 Last reviewed September 23, 2021.
 Accessed January 31, 2022. - 2.
 World Health Organization.
 Adolescent mental health. who.int/news-room/fact-sheets/detail/adolescent-mental-health.
 November 17, 2021.
 Accessed January 31, 2022. - 3.
 American Psychological Association (APA).
 Students experiencing stress. apa.org/ed/schools/primer/stress-health-primer.pdf.
 October 2021.
 Accessed January 31, 2022. - 4.
 CDC.
-Anxiety and depression in children: Get the facts. cdc.gov/childrensmentalhealth/features/anxiety-depression-children.html.
+Anxiety and depression in children: Get the facts. cdc.qov/childrensmentalhealth/features/anxiety-depression-children.html.
 Last reviewed March 22, 2021.
-Accessed January 31, 2022. - 5.
-CDC.
-What is ADHD? cdc.gov/ncbddd/adhd/facts.html.
-Last reviewed September 23, 2021.
-Accessed January 31, 2022. - 6.
-APA.
-Talking to kids when they need help. apa.org/topics/parenting/helping-kids.
-April 9, 2020.
-Accessed January 31, 2022. - 7.
+Accessed January 31, 2022. - $5.\,CDC.\,What is\,ADHD?\,cdc.gov/ncbddd/adhd/facts.html.\,Last\,reviewed\,September\,23, 2021.\,Accessed\,January\,31, 2022.$ - $6.\,APA.\,Talking\,to\,kids\,when\,they\,need\,help.\,apa.org/topics/parenting/helping-kids.\,April\,9, 2020.\,Accessed\,January\,31, 2022.\,April\,9, 2020.\,Accessed\,January\,31, 2022.\,April\,9, 2020.\,April\,9, 2020.\,A$ - 7.
 Wolicki SB, Bitsko RH, Cree RA, et al. Mental health of parents and primary caregivers by sex and associated child health indicators.
 Advers Resil Sci.
 2021;2:125-139.doi.org/10.1007/s42844-021-00037-7. - 8.
 CDC.
 Mental health of children and parents A strong connection. cdc.gov/childrensmentalhealth/features/mental-health-children-and-parents.html.
 Last reviewed April 23, 2021.
 Accessed January 31, 2022.

-This program should not be used for emergency or urgent care needs.
-In an emergency, call 911 or go to the nearest emergency room.
-This program is not a substitute for a doctor's or professional's care.
-Consult with your clinician for specific health care needs, treatment or medication.
-Due to the potential for a conflict of interest, legal consultation will not be provided on issues that may involve legal action against Optum or its affiliates, or any entity through which the caller is receiving these services directly or indirectly (e.g., employer or health plan).
-This program and its components may not be available in all states or for all group sizes and is subject to change.
+This programme should not be used for emergency or urgent care needs.
+In an emergency, call 911 if you are in the United States or the local emergency services phone number if you are outside the United States, or go to the nearest accident and emergency department.
+This programme is not a substitute for a doctor's or professional's care.
+Due to the potential for a conflict of interest, legal consultation will not be provided on issues that may involve legal action against Optum or its affiliates, or any entity through which the caller is receiving these services directly or indirectly (e.g. employer or health plan).
+This programme and all its components, in particular services to family members below the age of 16, may not be available in all locations and are subject to change without prior notice.
+Experience and/or educational levels of Employee Assistance Programme resources may vary based on contract requirements or country regulatory requirements.
 Coverage exclusions and limitations may apply.

-Optum\ is a registered trademark of Optum, Inc. in the U.S. and other jurisdictions.
+Optum is a registered trademark of Optum, Inc. in the U.S. and other jurisdictions.
 All other brand or product names are trademarks or registered marks or the property of their respective owners.
 Optum is an equal opportunity employer.

-© 2023 Optum, Inc. All rights reserved.
-WF8463081 223388-092022 OHC
+© 2022 Optum, Inc. All rights reserved.
+WF6734662 217583-022022 OHC